opengauss-mirror/docs/content/en/docs/Toolreference/gs_dumpall.md

 -   --include-alter-table

-    Delete the column in the dumped table.
+    Export the deleted column information in the table.

 - --include-extension